Actions

 Prosecutors warned the jury to not let the defense blame the victim, saying Otieno walked into a hospital for help while in crisis without threatening anyone, yet he died 20 minutes later.

-The defense said, in response, that "You can't always reason with mental illness."
+The defense said, in its closing arguments to the jury, that "You can't always reason with mental illness."

 The defense said prosecutors failed to prove that Jones forcefully pressed down onto Otieno's body or that he ever violated policy.
 Even if he had, they said it would be justified because Otieno was dangerous and Jones acted in self-defense.